rbisdorff/Digraph3/docSphinx/tutorial.rst

 The :code:`PartiallyDetermined=True` flag (see Line 1 and 5) is required here in order to orient *only* the actual edges of the graphs.
 Relations between vertices not linked by an edge will be put to the *indeterminate* characteristic value 0.
 This will allow us to compute later on convenient disjunctive digraph fusions.

 As both orientations are transitive indeed (see Line 3 and 7), we may conclude that the given random graph is actally a permutation graph instance.
 However, we still need to find now its corresponding permutation.
-We therefore implement a recipee given by Martin Golombic [Gol-2004]_ p.159.
+We therefore implement a recipee given by Martin Golumbic [Gol-2004]_ p.159.

 We will first **fuse** both *og* and *ogdual* orientations above with an **epistemic disjunction** (see the :py:func:`digraphsTools.omax` operator), hence, the partially determined orientations requested above.